 Professional dry cleaning in tetrachloroethene and hydrocarbons, normal process.

-This cover's ability to resist abrasion has been tested to handle 15,000 cycles, which is suitable for furniture that should withstand everyday use in the home.The cover has a lightfastness level of 5 (the ability to resist colour fading) on a scale of 1 to 8.
+This cover's ability to resist abrasion has been tested to handle 25,000 cycles.
+A cover that withstands 15,000 cycles or more is suitable for furniture that should withstand everyday use in the home.The cover has a lightfastness level of 5 (the ability to resist colour fading) on a scale of 1 to 8.
 According to industry standards, a lightfastness level of 4 or higher is suitable for home use.

 We want to have a positive impact on the planet.
 That is why by 2030, we want all materials in our products to be recycled or renewable, and sourced in responsible ways.